NC (company): History

 On July 8, 2011, NCSoft started talks with SK Telecom to acquire Ntreev Soft Co., Ltd. The talks were expected to last less than a month, but it took seven for NCSoft to complete the acquisition; purchasing 76% of Ntreev's stock for on February 15, 2012.

 In 2011, NCSoft purchased Hotdog Studio, a mobile game studio based in Seoul that produces phone and smartphone titles such as Dark Shrine.

-In June 2012, NCSoft launched Blade & Soul, their first MMORPG since Aion launched in 2008.
+In June 2012, NCSoft launched Blade & Soul, its first MMORPG since Aion launched in 2008.

 In 2012 Nexon acquired a 14.7 percent interest in NCSoft for $688 million.
 Nexon sold all of its shares of NCSoft in October 2015.

-On November 19, 2015, NCSoft West announced the formation of Iron Tiger studios, a developer based in San Mateo, California focused on adapting Korean-made mobile titles for the West, as well as developing their own mobile games.
+On November 19, 2015, NCSoft West announced the formation of Iron Tiger studios, a developer based in San Mateo, California focused on adapting Korean-made mobile titles for the West, as well as developing its own mobile games.

 On August 21, 2020, NCSoft entered the Korean entertainment industry by launching a new subsidiary called "Klap Co., Ltd." Klap and NCSoft launched the entertainment platform UNIVERSE on January 28, 2021.

 In March 2022, the Public Investment Fund of Saudi Arabia acquired a 9.26 percent stake in NCSoft, becoming the company's second largest shareholder after Kim Taek-jin.

 In November 2023, NCSoft announced that it had signed a strategic partnership with Sony Interactive Entertainment.
 On January 18, 2024, NCSoft wound down and laid off all 70 employees of its Ntreev Soft subsidiary.

-NCsoft received the Chinese government’s approval for their online games on October 25, 2024.
+NCsoft received the Chinese government's approval for its online games on October 25, 2024.

+On April 2, 2026, the company name was changed to NC.